shivamksharma/DevDDOS/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape DevDDOS
-- Inspired by various load testing tools in the open-source community

 ## ⚠️ Disclaimer

-DevDDOS is designed for legitimate performance testing purposes only.
+With Great Power Comes Great Responsibility: DevDDOS is designed for legitimate performance testing purposes only.
 Users are responsible for ensuring they have permission to perform load tests on target systems.